dre-droid/furuta/README.md

 ### Author

-This version was adapted and built by [Andrea Mastroberti].
+This version was adapted and built by the author, Andrea Mastroberti.